Sound + Environment 2017

 Sound + Environment 2017 aims to nurture meaningful collaborations which can generate new insights.
 The programme will feature paper sessions and panels; workshops; public performances; installations, and interventions.

 Keynote speakers will include Chris Watson and Leah Barclay.
-Please see below for further details about speakers and the call for contributions.
+Please see below for further details about speakers and the conference programme.

-The conference will see the launch of a specially commissioned surround-sound installation from Chris Watson tracing the course of the Humber River: ‘Trent Falls to Spurn Point’.
+The conference will see the launch of ‘Trent Falls to Spurn Point’, a specially commissioned surround-sound installation from Chris Watson tracing the course of the Humber River, and ‘River Listening’, an augmented reality sound walk using the Echoes.xyz app from Leah Barclay, superimposing the sounds of rivers from around the world onto Hull.
 A number of other sound installations and performances will be featured in collaboration with Hull UK City of Culture and the PRS New Music Biennial.
+Visiting artist-in-residence, Dave Burraston, will also be presenting an installation and talk as part of his Rainwire project.

 Sound + Environment 2017 is hosted by the School of Arts in collaboration with the Institute of Esturine and Coastal Studies, the Institute of Energy & Environment and the Institute of Culture, Place & Policy, at the University of Hull.

-- HEARO (Hull Electroacoustic Resonance Orchestra): High quality sound playback will be available using our 30 loudspeaker orchestra, allowing for immersive multi-channel presentation, including ambisonics.
+HEARO (Hull Electroacoustic Resonance Orchestra): High quality sound playback will be available using our 30 loudspeaker orchestra, allowing for immersive multi-channel presentation, including ambisonics.
+HEARO Concert Layout PDF.

 Chris Watson was a founding member of the influential Sheffield based experimental music group Cabaret Voltaire during the late 1970’s and early 1980’s.
 Since then he has developed a particular and passionate interest in recording the wildlife sounds of animals, habitats and atmospheres from around the world.
 As a freelance composer and sound recordist Watson specialises creating spatial sound installations which feature a strong sense and spirit of place.